Tape recorder: Celluloid strip recorder

 Franklin C. Goodale adapted movie film for analog audio recording.
-He received the patent for his invention in 1909.
+He received a patent for his invention in 1909.
 The celluloid film was inscribed and played back with a stylus, in a manner similar to the wax cylinders of Edison's gramophone.
 The patent description states that the machine could store six records on the same strip of film, side by side, and it was possible to switch between them.
 In 1912, a similar process was used for the Hiller talking clock.

 Photoelectric paper tape recorder

 In 1932, after six years of developmental work, including a patent application in 1931, Merle Duston, a Detroit radio engineer, created a tape recorder capable of recording both sounds and voice that used a low-cost chemically treated paper tape.
 During the recording process, the tape moved through a pair of electrodes which immediately imprinted the modulated sound signals as visible black stripes into the paper tape's surface.
 The audio signal could be immediately replayed from the same recorder unit, which also contained photoelectric sensors, somewhat similar to the various sound-on-film technologies of the era.